Let's talk about mental health

 Seeking help: Find a care provider

-If you think you're suffering from a mental illness, your care provider can help.
+If you’re experiencing symptoms of a mental illness, your care provider can help.
 Don't have a doctor?
 Find a provider near you.

 If you or someone you know needs support now, call or text 988 or chat 988lifeline.org